adarshnin/grep/README.md

 dep.c contains the function definitions which are used in grep.c.

-./run is the executable file
+./run is the executable file.